-The current draft of the Scoping Plan states,
+The Final 2017 Scoping Plan Update states,

-VMT reductions are necessary to achieve the 2030 target and must be part of any strategy evaluated in this plan.
-Stronger SB 375 GHG reduction targets will enable the State to make significant progress towards this goal, but alone will not provide all of the VMT growth reductions that will be needed.
+VMT reductions are necessary to achieve the 2030 target and must be part of any strategy evaluated in this Plan.
+Stronger SB 375 GHG reduction targets will enable the State to make significant progress toward this goal, but alone will not provide all of the VMT growth reductions that will be needed.
 There is a gap between what SB 375 can provide and what is needed to meet the State's 2030 and 2050 goals."
-(CARB, The 2017 Climate Change Scoping
+(CARB, California's 2017 Climate Change Scoping Plan, November 2017, p.
+75.)